 Spoilers for The Woman in Cabin 10

-- Carrie thinks she loves Lord Richard Bullmer, the man she’s having an affair with.
-She knows that he threw the body of his wife, Anne, overboard the Aurora.
-The plan was for Carrie to impersonate Anne until she and Richard could be together.
+- Carrie thinks she loves Lord Richard Bullmer, the married man she’s having an affair with.
+The plan was for her to impersonate Anne (a cancer patient) so that they could have a trip together.

 - Finally, Carrie’s guilt overwhelms her and she realizes that Bullmer is evil.
 Carrie and and Lo switch clothes.
-Carrie is gravely injured and tells Lo to get off the boat and go for help.
+Carrie asks Lo to rough her up a bit and Lo overdoes it.
+Carrie tells Lo to sneak off the boat dressed as Anne Bullmer and go for help.

-- Lo jumps off the boat, swims to shore, and is rescued by a friendly Norwegian.
+- Lo jumps off the boat, swims to shore, and (after a mishap where she nearly gets caught) is finally rescued by a friendly Norwegian.

 What did you think of The Woman in Cabin 10?
 Tell me in comments!